ScottLogic/blog/_posts/2024-10-31-an-introduction-into-karate-test-automation.markdown

 chain commands on the back of the locator being found as opposed to waiting for the locator, storing it, then performing an action.

-This means we have a tidy of steps that will spin up our driver, wait for elements to appear and perform actions accordingly and then wait for the URL to change to the home page to show we've logged in with our new user successfully.
+This means we have a tidy of steps that will spin up our driver, wait for elements to appear, perform actions accordingly and then wait for the URL to change to the home page to show we've logged in with our new user successfully.